 Supported Web Form Flow Types

-The Web Form Event-Based Trigger is designed to support two distinct flow types- Single Step: Creates a static and non-interactive web forms.
+The Web Form Event-Based Trigger is designed to support two distinct flow types- Single Step: Creates static and non-interactive web forms.

 - New Interactive: Creates a web form that can be used in an interactive web form session, initiated either by a previous web form step or a Web Form Trigger.